AdamHearstC22370983/CS-Final-Year-Project/README.md

 This is my Final Year Project for my Bachelor's of Computer Science at TU Dublin.
 Student No. C22370983, Student Name: Adam Kerslake Hearst

-"Pathfinder" is a web-based or mobile platform that provides intelligent, personalized career guidance for users based on their existing skills, education, and aspirations.
-Users upload their CV or fill out a questionnaire, and the AI engine provides:
+"Pathfinder" is a web-based software application that provides intelligent, personalized career guidance for users based on their existing skills, education, and aspirations.
+Users upload their CV or fill out a questionnaire.
+The AI parses the CV and provides:

 Tailored job role suggestions
 Skill-gap analysis